Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

 \section{Inference model}

-As for the inference model, the authors in \citep{leglaive2020recurrent} first remark that, using the chain rule and D-separation, the posterior distribution of the latent vectors can be expressed as follows:
+As for the inference model, \citet{leglaive2020recurrent} first remarked that, using the chain rule and D-separation, the posterior distribution of the latent vectors can be expressed as follows:

-where in the causal case $\mathcal{T}'= \{t:T\}$, and in the non-causal case $\mathcal{T}'= \{1:T\}$.
-We can see that for the causal generative model, the latent vector at a given time step depends (a posteriori) on past latent vectors but also on present and future observations, whereas for the non-causal generative model, it also depends on the past observations.
-Therefore, they chose to define the variational distribution $q_\phi$ with the same form:
+where in the causal case, $\mathcal{T}'= \{t:T\}$, and in the noncausal case, $\mathcal{T}'= \{1:T\}$.
+For the causal generative model, the latent vector at a given time step depends (a posteriori) on past latent vectors and on present and future observations, whereas for the noncausal generative model, it also depends on the past observations.
+Therefore, the authors chose to define the variational distribution $q_\phi$ with the same form: